 The needs of agribusiness vary widely, and change constantly.
-To stay economically viable, agribusiness must stay abreast of changes in the laws governing food production, the environment, taxation, transportation, the environment and land development.
+We help our clients stay economically viable by keeping you abreast of changes in the laws governing food production, taxation, transportation, the environment and land development.
 Dean Mead’s Agribusiness Team is made up of attorneys from each of the firm’s different practice areas for exactly this reason.

-The Agribusiness Team has worked on many projects at the forefront of Florida’s water issues, from the Indian River Lagoon Estuary to Fisheating Creek, the Myakka River, the St. Johns River and other watersheds.
+Dean Mead’s Agribusiness Team has worked on many projects at the forefront of Florida’s water issues throughout the state, from the Indian River Lagoon Estuary to Fisheating Creek, the Kissimmee River Basin, the Myakka River, the St. Johns River and other watersheds.
 From negotiating federal and state conservation, landscape and other easements over agricultural land, to helping develop plans for disbursed water storage and innovative “water farming” solutions, our team is helping to develop the answers Florida’s agriculture will need in the very near future, and helping our clients understand and prepare for that future.
+And this industry-specific work is complemented by the work we do for agribusiness clients in the structuring, tax planning and operation of their business entities, succession planning for family businesses and many other areas of concern.
+Our Agribusiness Industry Team strives to be a resource that is prepared to partner with clients to help meet whatever challenges their business brings their way.

 Additional Information on Agribusiness: